 - Luke Skywalker and the other X-Wing pilots do a good bit of this in Star Wars.
-You can see it, for example, in this Youtube clip.
 It's only when they do a close-up cockpit shot of one of the X-Wing pilots.
 Everybody just kind of...bobs.
 Very odd, especially since the X-Wings themselves certainly aren't bobbing around in the longer shots.
-The speeders largely subvert this however in that when they are idling they are completely motionless and often don't even react when someone is mounting/dismounting/operating them (aside from Luke's speeder in ANH, but that is mentioned on screen to be a bit of a cheapo/junker.)
+The speeders largely subvert this, however, in that they are completely motionless while idling, and often don't even react when someone is mounting/dismounting/operating them.
+(Aside from Luke's speeder in ANH, but that is mentioned on screen to be a bit of a cheapo/junker.)

 - In Apollo 13, the bobbing was due to the zero-gravity set (which was in the Vomit Comet, an airplane being flown in a ballistic trajectory) being buffeted by the atmosphere; when other scenes were later filmed in normal gravity back on the ground, the actors bobbed to match the zero-gravity footage.

-- Peeves in Harry Potter bobs most likely not due to the qualities of floating, but due to the fact that he has the energy and attention span of a ritalin deprived ADHD 6 year old on a sugar rush.
+- Peeves bobs most likely not due to the qualities of floating, but due to the fact that he has the energy and attention span of a ritalin deprived ADHD 6 year old on a sugar rush.